h2oai/datatable/docs/manual/comparison_with_rdatatable.rst

     DT[cols] = 4242
     # or  DT[:, update(cols=4242)]

-Note that the :func:`update` function, as well as the ``del`` function (a `python keyword <https://docs.python.org/3/reference/lexical_analysis.html#keywords>`__) operates in-place; there is no need for reassignment.
+.. note:: The :func:`update` function, as well as the ``del`` function (a `python keyword <https://docs.python.org/3/reference/lexical_analysis.html#keywords>`__) operates in-place; there is no need for reassignment.
 Another advantage of the :func:`update` method is that the row order of the dataframe is not changed, even in a groupby; this comes in handy in a lot of transformation operations.

 Joins